Dexmachi/Ch-aronte/README.md

 ./A-coin.sh
 ```
 > [!WARNING]
 > The script is your guide.
-Follow the instructions in the terminal and let Ch-aronte lead you through the installation
+Follow the instructions in the terminal and answer the questions, the system will install the system based on t

 ## Plugin System